jianrong7/weather-forecast/README.md

 # Radar-Only Telegram Rain Alert (Python)

+Kinda frustrated with the weather apps not being able to give me good rain forecasts.
+I find myself relying a lot on https://www.weather.gov.sg/weather-rain-area-50km.

+With the help of Codex, I managed to build this on top of AWS Lambda and a light layer of DynamoDB for state management.

+The basic idea is that it will look through the latest radar frames from that URL, then score the rain risk for a pinned location, and send Telegram alerts through a bot if there is a risk transition (e.g. from "no rain" to "light rain" or "light rain" to "heavy rain").

 Scheduled AWS Lambda polls Singapore radar frames, scores rain risk for one pinned location, and sends Telegram alerts on upward risk transitions.

 ## Stack